 Designing your navigation scheme in this way presents your visitor with a clear and simple path to access all of the pages in your site easily and to do so quickly from anywhere in the website.
 Information stratified in this manner provides an efficient flow of data for the people who come to your website seeking some specific knowledge.

 Hierarchical Navigation Link Diagram

-This type of navigation is commonly used by most webmasters and, as mentioned earlier, is often referred to as Web navigation.
-It is a combination of linear and database navigation structures which are interconnected to provide access to any page in the website.
+This type of navigation is commonly used by most webmasters and, as I mentioned earlier, is often referred to as Web navigation.
+It is a combination of linear and database navigation structures which are interconnected in such a way that they provide access to any page in the website.

-Sitemaps are the most common type of hierarchical navigation systemThe most common type of Hierarchical navigation system is the sitemap.
+The most common type of Hierarchical navigation system is the sitemap.
 Each page of a website is represented by a text link, in the sitemap, which when clicked opens the page it represents.
-A sitemap has the advantage of giving the visitor a birds eye view of the entire website content at a glance making it easy for them to locate the information that they are seeking.
+A sitemap has the advantage of giving the visitor a birds eye view of the entire content of a website, at a glance, making it easy for them to locate the information that they are seeking.